octodemo/OctoTerraform/README.md

 }
 ```

-First we need to follow the steps at [peter-murray/workflow-application-token-action](https://github.com/peter-murray/workflow-application-token-action) and store the `APPLICATION_ID` and `APPLICATION_PRIVATE_KEY` as secrets.
+First we need to follow the steps at [peter-murray/workflow-application-token-action](https://github.com/peter-murray/workflow-application-token-action) and store the `APPLICATION_ID` and `APPLICATION_PRIVATE_KEY` as secrets (don't commit the private key file in your repo, just copy/paste its content as a secret).
 Make sure you give the application the `Contents` repository permission and install it on all your module repositories.

 We then use the action in a distinct `get_workflow_token` job to retrive a token.
 Note the `outputs` section, so that we can share the token with the `terraform-plan` and `terraform-apply` jobs.